-- A bachelor's degree or recognized equivalent from an accredited institution; - Sufficient undergraduate work to undertake graduate work in the chosen field; - 3.
-A grade point average (GPA) of 3.0 (B) or better.
+- A bachelor's degree or recognized equivalent from an accredited institution; - 2.
+A satisfactory scholastic average, usually a minimum grade-point average (GPA) of 3.0 (B) on a 4.0 scale; and - Enough undergraduate training to do graduate work in your chosen field.